kervo/DataCentric_MS3/README.md

 The fontawesone icons use in this application are food related as this is a recipes database.

+To make it easier for users to log into their profile's section, email has been removed from the credentials.

 In order to have a nice centred panel on *register.html* we need to use `<div class="col s12 m8 offset-m2">` where offset-m2 would push the card two spaces to the left.

 * Using fontawesone icons: